Measure color accuracy, tonal response, and noise

 Lighting recommendations can be found here.
 For testing white balance, you can photograph the chart in a scene under a variety of lighting conditions.
 The ColorChecker Passport Photo is especially suitable for this purpose.
 Some rectangular charts may be rotated by multiples of ±90° if they are geometrically symmetrical (these include the ColorCheckers (Classic 24-patch and SG), QPCard 01, and the Kodak/Tiffen Q-13/Q-14, but not the IT8.7 (where top and bottom are different).

-To start Multicharts, run Imatest, then click the button.
-The Multicharts window will appear with brief instructions, which may be more up-to-date than the one shown below.
+To start Color/Tone Interactive, run Imatest, then click the button.
+The Color/Tone Interactive window will appear with brief instructions, which may be more up-to-date than the one shown below.

 A standard Windows dialog appears with the chart type indicated in the title.

 Open an image file by either pressingif the correct Chart type is displayed or by selecting a chart from the Chart type dropdown menu immediately above .
 The Chart dropdown has a two-tiered menu, which allows you to select color, multi-row grayscale, or linear grayscale charts.
 Color charts are shown below.

 Supported charts (not all are shown below)

-Select a chart to analyze by clicking on one of the entries in the Chart type popup menu or by clicking on Multicharts starts.
-Three setting for grayscale charts, 3, 6, and 7, may require additional input, described below.
-(This list may not be complete; additional charts are added from time to time.)if the correct Chart type is displayed.
+Select a chart to analyze by clicking on one of the entries in the Chart type popup menu described above or by clicking on Color/Tone Interactive starts.if the correct Chart type is displayed.
 The button and popup menu (shown on the right) are highlighted (yellow background) when

-Multicharts and Multitest support all charts shown on the right and described below:
+Color/Tone Interactive and Auto support all charts shown and described below: